-I’ve been blogging for more than a dozen years, but since you may be a new reader, here’s a bit of background.
-Even if you have known me personally for decades, if we haven’t talked in much detail since mid 2018, you likely don’t know this about me.
+I had been blogging for more than a dozen years before this page.
+For new readers, here’s a bit of background.
+Even if we know each other, if we haven’t talked in much detail since mid 2018, you likely don’t know this about me.

 The single-most intense part of my entire life, has been coping with some deep-seated trauma from childhood, that has negatively impacted me for over four decades.
 This finally came to bear in early 2017, in ways that required immediate and intensive help.
 Thanks to the ministry of Hope Preserved, I am a changed, free woman today.

 The abuses that transpired on the mission field in Asia, God has stepped in and dramatically healed.
 Every part of my life has been transformed, from how I relate to the ongoing limitations of my strokes (allowing God ongoing room to bring about several significant physical healings in my body, added to all He has done since 2017; and grace to live to the fullest in areas where limitations yet remain), to my views on of self and pleasing God, like headcovering (a practice I no longer observe).

 What was done to me when my parents were targeted by the enemy, was done “in the name of worship.”
 This abuse has messed with my head and heart for decades.
 I finally know, deep down in the deepest parts of my heart, that I am a daughter of King Jesus.
 I am learning what it means to worship in spirit and in truth.

 Back in late 2017, I left this review on the Hope Preserved introduction video: